STM32-base/STM32-base.github.io/guides/setup.md

 Then move into this folder and create the following folders:

+ - `libraries`: for storing any libraries you might use
  - `projects`: for storing your STM32 projects
  - `templates`: for storing the STM32-base templates
  - `tools`: for storing tools related to the STM32-base toolchain